glouppe/info8002-large-scale-data-systems/projects/project_dht.md

 # `/store/local`

 - Identical behaviour to the `/store` endpoint.
+Can be viewed as a primitive function.
 - With the difference that it will force a store on the *process* level.

 # Deliverables